-UNAVCO provides technical support and equipment for precision geodetic observations.
-Survey-grade GPS receivers, terrestrial laser scanners, and power and communications systems for high-precision campaign surveying and continuous data collection are available.
-Infrastructure for this support includes a real-time kinematic (RTK) differential GPS broadcasting station covering McMurdo Sound, a Mount Erebus repeater for GPS data retrieval from the Transantarctic Mountains, and an Iridium satellite communications hub in Colorado.
-Support is also provided for the Palmer Station GPS surveying system.
-Operation and maintenance is provided as needed for NASA's International Global Navigation Satellite System (GNSS) Service (IGS) stations MCM4 and PALM, and POLENET (ANET), West Antarctic Ice Sheet Divide, and South Pole GPS stations.
+University NAVSTAR Consortium (UNAVCO) provides support and equipment for geodetic observations.
+Survey-grade GPS, terrestrial laser scanners, unmanned aerial vehicles (UAVs), power and communications systems for high-precision campaign surveying and continuous data collection are available.
+UNAVCO operates a network of Global Navigation Satellite System (GNSS) stations around McMurdo Station, Mount Erebus, and the Dry Valleys.
+Support infrastructure includes a real-time kinematic (RTK) differential GPS broadcasting station covering McMurdo Sound, a Mount Erebus repeater for GPS data retrieval from the Transantarctic Mountains, and an Iridium satellite hub in Colorado.
+Support is also provided for Palmer Station’s GPS survey system.
+Operation and maintenance is provided for NASA's International GNSS Service (IGS) stations MCM4 and PALM, POLENET (ANET), West Antarctic Ice Sheet Divide, and South Pole GPS stations.

 Field Season Overview

 This field season, UNAVCO staffers will provide technical and field engineering support and will manage the UNAVCO equipment pool.
 Field team members will occasionally travel to field locations as project support requirements dictate.
 Detailed logistical support is arranged directly between UNAVCO and the science project team.
 With the deployment of new satellites by the US and other nations, a new GPS antenna to provide full GNSS coverage needs to be installed in McMurdo.
 The UNAVCO staff will work with the Antarctic Support Contractor (ASC) surveyor to find the best location in McMurdo.
 The IT Communications department may also be called upon to assist with the antenna installation.